-If you find yourself facing criminal changes in New Jersey for passing, issuing, depositing, or cashing a bad check, be sure to read the following information carefully and contact an experienced attorney.
+If you find yourself facing criminal charges in New Jersey for passing, issuing, depositing, or cashing a bad check, be sure to read the following information carefully and contact an experienced attorney.

 What Charges Can I Face?

 Under N.J.S.A.
 2C:21-5, if you are caught issuing or passing a check or similar sight order for the payment of money while knowing that it will not be honored by the drawee/bank, then you can be convicted of issuing or passing a bad check in NJ.

 In New Jersey, you will be presumed to have known that the check or money order (other than a post-dated check or money order) would not have been paid for if any of the following occurred:

 - You did not have an account with the drawee/bank at the time the check or money order was issued

 - The payment was refused by the drawee/bank for lack of funds

 - Making a deposit for collection (or upon presentation to the drawee/bank within 46 days after issue) coupled with a failure to make good within 10 days after getting notice of the refusal (or after the notice was sent to the issuer’s last known address)

 If neither of the above-mentioned circumstances is applicable to your situation, then you will not be presumed to have known that the check would not have been honored.
 In this case, the prosecutor will bear the burden of proving such knowledge.

 If you honestly and truly did not know, then you cannot be convicted.